mindspore-ai/docs/docs/mindformers/docs/source_en/acc_optimize/acc_optimize.md

 If there is a significant difference, there is a problem with the optimizer update and further targeting of the optimizer is required.

-PyTorch saves the weight gradients, and to use apex as an example, modify the file [apex.optimizers](https://github.com/NVIDIA/Megatron-LM/blob/main/megatron/core/optimizer/optimizer.py) file.
+PyTorch saves the weight gradients, and to use apex as an example, modify [apex.optimizers](https://github.com/NVIDIA/Megatron-LM/blob/main/megatron/core/optimizer/optimizer.py) file.

 ```python
 import numpy as np